simon202235/zkpool-doc/docs/guides/introduction.md

 Note:

 1. The distribution rule is only for testing purposes in the Testnet.
 ZKPool has the right and plans to adjust it in the future.
+2. The default reward token is ETH, and ZKPool may add more ERC20 tokens as reward, such as TTKOj.
-2. Rewards are calculated based on a specific interval, such as on a daily basis.
+3. Rewards are calculated based on a specific interval, such as on a daily basis.
-3. Currently, rewards cannot be withdrawn and will be recorded under the prover's wallet address.
+4. Currently, rewards cannot be withdrawn and will be recorded under the prover's account.
 ZKPool will soon upgrade to support users in withdrawing the tokens.
-4. The actual value of the reward is not guaranteed.
+5. The actual value of the reward is not guaranteed.
 We participate to help Taiko test and become a successful zk-rollup.
-5. ZKPool may consider offering additional incentives from the platform side, especially for early participants.
+6. ZKPool may consider offering additional incentives from the platform side, especially for early participants.
 However, this has not yet been determined.

 ### Legacy
 #### [ZKPool A0](./ZKPool-A0.md)